 Escalation rules are actions to be taken when an alert is not acknowledged within a time period.

 |Escalate directly as needed||Select the users who should be directly contacted on an on-demand basis.
 Escalating directly is a manual process.
 No automatic actions are taken.|

-If you select Escalate directly as needed, you will only select users who receive notifications.
+If you select Escalate directly as needed, you only select users who get notifications.

 |Escalate alert automatically until Acknowledged, Closed, Suppressed, or Ticketed||Escalate an alert as a notification until an action is taken.
 No further level of escalation can be added since the alert escalation will end as soon as the incident is created.|